 be able to answer effectively.

-The 3 most important reasons you should espouse
+3 most important reasons you should espouse in order

-Measure your team's level of motivation and sense
+your team's level of motivation and sense of empowerment

-be demanding of your goals... and how to do it the
+you must be demanding of your goals... and how to

-What corporate psychologists have found to be the
+corporate psychologists have found to be the 3 most

-How and why to create a sense of your organization
+and why to create a sense of your organization as

 How to help your team or department"enroll" in the vision of your organization.

 and why you need to make your words and actions match